keerthy97/polling-system-API/README.md

 ```

 - Navigate to `http://localhost:8000/` in the postman or any other API testing app

-##### As the project is developed solely as an API without a frontend for user visualization, it cannot be hosted with a URL.

 ## Endpoints for testing the API